It is a good idea to mix up your workouts. Doing different things benefits both your mind and body.

 3. Stretch!
 If you want to stretch before a run, make sure to do it after a light warm up.
 The most important time to stretch is after your run.
 Your muscles are nice and warm, but by stopping quickly after running, your muscles can tighten up quickly.

+4. Strengthening your calve muscle and the muscles in front of your leg.
+You can do this by doing calve raises on stairs.
 To strengthen the muscles in the front of your lower leg, have a friend hold down your feet and then lift your toes into the air against this resistance

 5. Be sure to minimize impact on your legs as much as you can.
 If you have the option to do your long runs on a surface other than concrete, try to do that.
 Asphalt is even a better option than concrete.
 Also, don't increase mileage too fast, and be sure to do cross-training on your days off of running.
 Mixing up how you use your leg muscles will help increase strength overall.